The Original Plan April 2007:

 The first step was to haul out at Ala Wai Marine to have the bottom cleaned and fresh anti-fouling paint applied.
 We installed some new equipment, changed through-hull fittings and sea cocks and had Lealea surveyed.

 After provisioning we would sail for Puget Sound and the annual Pacific Northwest VEGAtarian Rendezvous at Fisherman’s Bay, Lopez Island, WA the last weekend of June.
 The voyage will take approximately four weeks.
 We plan to spend time with friends and family in Victoria, Vancouver, Gig Harbor and Seattle and cruising the San Juan islands before heading South, down the coast, stopping occasionally along the way, to San Diego where we will join the Baja Ha-Ha cruising rally and race to Cabo San Lucas, Mexico in October.
-From Cabo we intend to make for French Polynesia to explore the Marquesas, Tahiti, Moorea etc. By then we will have extended, modified or abandoned our original plan.
+From Cabo we intended to make for French Polynesia to explore the Marquesas, Tahiti, Moorea etc. By then we will have extended, modified or abandoned our original plan.
 Eventually, we will make our way to New England and our farm in Vermont.
 At this point, we expect that to take two or three years.

 We'll post any changes to The Plan here.